beveridges/mvc_calculator/docs_site/docs/user-guide.md

 MVC Calculator is available in four versions—two for **Windows** and two for **Linux**.
 Each version has its own advantages depending on your workflow and system requirements.

-The latest builds for all platforms can be downloaded from:
+The latest builds for all platforms can be downloaded from the release archive:
 <https://downloads.moviolabs.com/MVC_Calculator/releases/>

 !!! info "Download access"